microsoft/BotBuilder-V3/en-us/azure bots/Manage/azure-bots-manage-debug.md

 Open a command prompt and navigate to the folder where your project.json file lives in your repository.
 Issue the command **dotnet restore** to restore the various packages referenced in your bot.

+<div class="docs-text-note"><strong>Note:</strong> Visual Studio 2017 RC is changing how it handles dependencies from a project.json to a .csproj model when loading in Visual Studio.
+As a result, you will need to download the csproj <a href="https://aka.ms/bf-debug-project">here</a> and save the .csproj into your /repo/messages folder before running the dotnet restore command.</div>

 [![](/en-us/images/azure-bots/csharp-azureservice-debug-envconfig.png)](/en-us/images/azure-bots/csharp-azureservice-debug-envconfig.png)

 Next, run debughost.cmd to load and run your bot.